Supply Chain Innovation – Introduction, Types, and Implementation:

 1. Bringing AI to the Warehouse:

 Honeywell Intelligrated established a partnership with the Carnegie Mellon University’s National Robotics Engineering Center to improve both robotics and artificial intelligence.
 The main goal is to automate different warehousing tasks such as picking packets and unloading shipping containers.
-You will learn to design an innovative supply chains during the supply chain management courses and supply chain management diploma programs, offered by AIMS.
+You will learn to design an innovative supply chains during the logistics courses, supply chain management courses, and supply chain management diploma programs, offered by AIMS.

 2. Saving Time and Money at Port Everglades: